- Major Foreign Holders of U.S. Treasury Securities (monthly)

 - Holdings of nonmarketable Treasury bonds and notes issued to official institutions and other residents of foreign countries.
-Also in csv format.

 References - recommended

-(May 2012) Improving the Measurement of Cross-Border Securities Holdings: The Treasury International Capital SLT (PDF).
+(May 2012, regarding data in B and C above) Improving the Measurement of Cross-Border Securities Holdings: The Treasury International Capital SLT (PDF).
 In the wake of the financial crisis, growing interest in improving the measurement of cross-border securities positions spurred the introduction of a new Treasury International Capital (TIC) reporting form, the TIC SLT.
 This article reviews the existing structure of TIC cross-border position and flow data, the benefits that the new SLT can provide, and the incoming information from the first two reporting months of SLT data, September and December 2011.
 While some patterns and characteristics of the SLT data will become clear only after more data have accumulated, the SLT data have already begun to provide timely insights on U.S. and foreign cross-border investment flows that are different from the monthly estimates provided by existing flow data.
 It is from the Federal Reserve Bulletin, Volume 98, May 23, 2012, Board of Governors of the Federal Reserve System.